SotaYoshida/BCGP_ECI/README.md

 The current version v1 (July, 2019) is the minimal one to reproduce the values in the paper.
 Towards future possible applications, we will implement several things such as automatic selection of Kernel function/derivatives of Kernel for y' and y" evaluation/extension to higher dimension/etc.

-My code works at least in the following environment:
+This code works at least in the following environment:

 macOS Sierra 10.12.6 & macOS High Sierra 10.13.6